kootenpv/rebrand/README.md

 It will first normalize `"SomeThing`" to `["some", "thing"]` and `"AnotherName`" to `["another", "name"]`, and build patterns on this.

-Then, when matching and replacing, it will memorize the casing pattern and separator on e.g. `"Some-thing"` to replace it with the same convention, like so: `Another-name`.
+Then, when matching and replacing, it will memorize the casing pattern and separator on e.g. `"Some-thing"` to replace it with the same convention, like so: `"Another-name"`.

 This works for:

 - filenames
 - directories
 - file contents

+Binaries are just copied, and warnings are currently shown for png and jpg files containing logo or icon.

 ## Installation